Eclipse-SDV-Hackathon-Accenture/maestro-challenge/eclipse-ankaios/README.md

 You can customize the devcontainer depending on your preferred programming language, tools and frameworks.

 To customize the devcontainer add your specific dev dependencies to `.devcontainer/Dockerfile` (starting from line 7).
-Please leave the `prod` stage inside the Dockerfile unchanged as it is required to build the production image later.

 Rebuild the container image.